easybiblabs/oauth2-client-php/docs/client-credentials-grant.md

 # Client Credentials Grant

-In this grant type, your client has a privileged ID and password/secret arranged with the OAuth provider.
+In this grant type, your client has a privileged ID and password/secret arranged with the OAuth2 provider.
 There is no input required by the user in this grant type.

 [The spec](http://tools.ietf.org/html/rfc6749#section-4.4) describes two modes of authenticating a client.